-Some pocket friendly PDF Editors worth exploring
+Some pocket-friendly PDF Editors worth exploring

 A PDF or a Portable Document Format is by far the most widely used file format today.
 It makes sharing files between various media and emailing files, very easy.
 The output file format is handy for editing and printing purposes too.

-These options work very well for a so called light user, a user who requires more features than what a PDF reader provides and needs editing functions such as markup, inserting signatures, adding water marks to pages, annotations, exporting document into a PDF format, using information from a PDF document, spitting documents, deleting pages, rearranging or combine PDF files.
+These options work very well for a so-called light user, a user who requires more features than what a PDF reader provides and needs editing functions such as markup, inserting signatures, adding watermarks to pages, annotations, exporting document into a PDF format, using information from a PDF document, spitting documents, deleting pages, rearranging or combine PDF files.

 5Great PDF Editors to explore

-Surely the second best only to Acrobat when it comes to PDF editing is Nitro Pro 9.
-It offers a lot of advance features such as a quick turning of scanned file into editable and searchable text format, splitting large PDFs into smaller ones, page numbering and adding watermarks.
-All this is an easy to use and find UI.
+Surely the second-best only to Acrobat when it comes to PDF editing in Nitro Pro 9.
+It offers a lot of advanced features such as a quick turning of scanned files into editable and searchable text format, splitting large PDFs into smaller ones, page numbering, and adding watermarks.
+All this is easy to use and find UI.

 PDFescape is a cloud-based PDF editor, that allows the user to upload a maximum of 10 files, each must be 10 MB or less and 100 pages or less.
 And the other shortfall is the system deletes files after 7 days of no activity on them so you must work fast.

 It allows the user to share files via its server (but not work on them collaboratively).
 If you choose to upgrade to a Premium option the file limit to upload and file size restrictions are reduced.
 Perfect for a user who only occasionally needs to edit PDF documents and needs only limited features.

 Another PDF editing software worth trying out is Qoppa.
-Qoppa PDf Studio comes in two variants, the Standard option (for $89) which has the basic features: ability to import Word documents, annotations, combining or spitting and adding watermarks.
+Qoppa Pdf Studio comes in two variants, the Standard option (for $89) which has the basic features: the ability to import Word documents, annotations, combining or spitting, and adding watermarks.

 The perfect tool for marking up documents that are scanned and inserting comments on documents.
 Though it is a bit limited when it comes to creating a PDF document from scratch but is surely worth the $44 you need to pay to get it.